Hautes-Pyrénées: Tourism

 The Western Pyrenees National Park covers a significant area, and includes well-known attractions such as the Cirque de Gavarnie and the Pont d'Espagne.
 The entire area is a favorite destination of hikers and mountain enthusiasts.

 The area has been known perhaps since Antiquity for its hot springs, and several towns were built around these, most notably Cauterets, Luz-Saint-Sauveur and Bagnères-de-Bigorre.

 A notable lake in the area is Lac Bleu d'Ilhéou, southwest of Cauterets.

 There are a number of popular ski resorts in Hautes-Pyrénées such as Barèges-La Mongie, Gavarnie, Luz-Ardiden, Cauterets, Hautacam, Piau-Engaly and Saint-Lary-Soulan.

 The area is a nearly-permanent fixture on the Tour de France's itinerary, with significantly difficult passes such as the Tourmalet, the Aubisque and the Soulor.

-The region's premier avant-garde jazz festival is held each year in Luz-Saint-Sauveur: Jazz a Luz.
+A jazz festival is held each year in Luz-Saint-Sauveur: Jazz a Luz.
 Tarbes hosts an annual horse festival, Equestria, and a Tango festival, Tarbes en Tango.